Physical geography: Journals and literature

-Physical geography and earth science journals communicate and document the results of research carried out in universities and various other research institutions.
-Most journals cover a specific field and publish the research within that field, however unlike human geographers, physical geographers tend to publish in inter-disciplinary journals rather than predominantly geography journal; the research is normally expressed in the form of a scientific paper.
+Physical geography and earth science journals communicate and document the results of research conducted at universities and other research institutions.
+Most journals cover a specific field and publish research within that field; unlike human geographers, physical geographers tend to publish in interdisciplinary journals rather than predominantly in geography journals.
+The research is typically presented as a scientific paper.
 Additionally, textbooks, books, and magazines on geography communicate research to laypeople, although these tend to focus on environmental issues or cultural dilemmas.
 Examples of journals that publish articles from physical geographers include The Professional Geographer, Journal of Maps, Earth Surface Processes and Landforms, Natural Hazards and Earth System Sciences, and Nature.